 Lesson Planning Pages

-These Lesson Planning Pages are great for back to school.
-If you’re looking for a simple way to get organized for the start, use these resources to help you do just that!
+These Lesson Planning Pages are great for back-to-school.
+If you’re looking for a simple way to get organized at the start, use these resources to help you do just that.

 This post may contain affiliate links meaning I get commissions for purchases made through links in this post.
 Read my disclosure policy here.

-I’m a big reader and I’ve found a lot of the answers that I’m seeking in the pages of books.
-If you’re ready to dive in and turn the pages as well, below are some great suggestions that just might help you along your homeschooling journey.
+I’m a big reader, and I’ve found a lot of the answers that I’m seeking in the pages of books.
+If you’re ready to dive in and turn the pages, too, below are some great suggestions that just might help you along your homeschooling journey.

-Most of them will give some tips and advice on ways to offer assistance during the homeschooling years.
-I’ve read a few of them a couple of times actually because the words and points changed as the kids became older as well.
+Most of them will offer tips and advice on how to assist during the homeschooling years.
+I’ve read a few of them a couple of times, actually, because the words and points changed as the kids got older.

 Have fun reading these great options for homeschooling families.
-My list of books is always growing and changing so I’m sure that I’m be updating this and rotating books out along the way.
+My list of books is always growing and changing, so I’m sure that I’ll be updating this and rotating books out along the way.

 Homeschool Planning Guide for the Unorganized Mom: An easy-to-follow plan for successful homeschooling when you don’t even know where to startHomeschool Planning Guide for the Unorganized Mom: An easy-to-follow plan for successful homeschooling when you don’t even know where to startThe Brave Learner: Finding Everyday Magic in Homeschool, Learning, and LifeThe Brave Learner: Finding Everyday Magic in Homeschool, Learning, and LifeThe Read-Aloud Family: Making Meaningful and Lasting Connections with Your KidsThe Read-Aloud Family: Making Meaningful and Lasting Connections with Your KidsThe Well-Trained Mind: A Guide to Classical Education at HomeThe Well-Trained Mind: A Guide to Classical Education at HomeA Charlotte Mason Companion: Personal Reflections on the Gentle Art of LearningA Charlotte Mason Companion: Personal Reflections on the Gentle Art of LearningThe Call of the Wild and Free: Reclaiming Wonder in Your Child's EducationThe Call of the Wild and Free: Reclaiming Wonder in Your Child’s Education